aaronbeall/xcom2-tech-tree/README.md

 ## Development

-The data was orignally pulled from an XML project that no longer exists and is now manually maintained in `xcom-tech-tree.min.js`.
+The data was orignally pulled from an [XML project](https://github.com/mstum/xcom2) that no longer exists, here the data is manually maintained in `xcom-tech-tree.min.js`.

 ### Install